k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 The sample size is defined by:

 - Percentage, which defines the % of dataset rows to be retrieved as a sample.
 - Min and max size definitions that are set in order to accommodate for very small and very large datasets.

-This means that the sample size can’t be lower than minimum or higher than maximum per each dataset.
+For example, the percentage is 10%, min is 100 and max is 500.
+So, if a table includes 200 rows, the sample size wwould be 100.
+If a table includes 2,000 rows, the sample size would be 200.
+If a table includes 100,000 rows, the sample size would be 500.

 ### Global Shema Exclusion